Governor Cuomo Announces Bridge of Hope Dedicated to Cancer Survivors at Canalside

 There is a widespread tradition at cancer centers throughout the country that when a cancer patient finishes treatment, he or she celebrates by ringing a bell.
 From this iconic location in the City of Buffalo, the Bridge of Hope at Canalside gives cancer survivors the opportunity to hang a bell to honor their survivorship.

 “Cancer survivors are among the strongest and bravest individuals that a person can ever meet,” said Governor Cuomo.
 “The Bridge of Hope at Canalside will be a special way for survivors to celebrate their victory over this disease, and it will stand as a reminder to all of their determination and perseverance.
-I commend Roswell Park Cancer Institute for both helping to make this project a reality, and for helping so many New Yorkers reclaim their lives from cancer.”
+I commend Roswell Park Comprehensive Cancer Center for both helping to make this project a reality, and for helping so many New Yorkers reclaim their lives from cancer.”

 Maureen Kelly, RN, MS, a cancer survivor and Vice President of Patient Care Services at Roswell Park, said: “The Bridge of Hope affords a time and place to celebrate this significant milestone in a cancer patient’s journey.
 Although treatment has ended for patients who ring that bell, the journey does not end.
 They live with fear, wondering if or when the cancer will return.
 They live with hope, praying that this will be the last time they will have to fight this battle.
 They live with an inner strength, a knowing that allows them to look at situations in life with clearer vision.”